Table of Contents

 the IRS.
 If you are required to file Form 8938, you do not have to report certain specified foreign financial assets on Form

 8938.
 See Bona fide resident of a U.S. possession, in the Instructions for Form 8938 for more details.
-For additional details, go to the page for the Foreign Account Tax Compliance
+For additional details, go to the Foreign Account Tax Compliance Act

 Change of address.
 If you change your mailing address, use Form 8822, Change of Address, to notify the Internal Revenue Service and U.S. possession tax administration, if appropriate.
 Mail Form 8822 to the Internal Revenue Service Center or U.S. possession tax administration for your old address (addresses for the Service Centers are on the back of the form).
 If you change your address before filing your tax return, write the new address in the appropriate boxes of your tax return when you file.